ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # API Summary

-An application primarily interacts with this API through two Objects:
+An application primarily interacts with this API through two objects:
 Preconnections and Connections.
 A Preconnection object ({{pre-establishment}}) represents a set of properties and constraints on the selection and configuration of paths and protocols to establish a Connection with an Endpoint.
 A Connection object